Choosing the Right Climbing Spikes

 Replaceable vs. Non-Replaceable Gaffs

 Next, you need to consider replaceable vs. non-replaceable gaffs.
 Gaffs wear down over time and therefore need to be sharpened.
 When sharpening them, always follow manufacture recommendations and use the inspection guide that comes with all climbers.
-Once a gaff is no longer meeting the minimum requirements, it’s time to replace them, if you have a set of climbers with replaceable gaffs its simple as two bolts, however if you have a set of climbers with fixed or non-replaceable gaffs you will need to replace the entire climber.
+Once a gaff is no longer meeting the minimum requirements, it’s time to replace them, if you have a set of climbers with replaceable gaffs it's as simple as two bolts, however if you have a set of climbers with fixed or non-replaceable gaffs you will need to replace the entire climber.
+Consider using a gaff gauge when you sharpen your gaffs.

 Material